zbhbarry/2024-group-6/README.md

 >"As a Viewer, I want to see changes in the speed of the game process,  as this is what captures my attention."

-## Usecase Specification - Genral Player
+## Usecase Specification - General Player

 **Description** - Super Spaceman is a game with inspiration taken from the game Flappy Birds.
-Within the following user specifiction we are going take you through a step by step routin of which a general player would encounter when playing the game.
+Within the following user specifiction we are going to take you through a step-by-step routine of which a general player would encounter when playing the game.

 **Aim** - The Aim of the game is to prevent Super Spaceman from dying.
-Throughout the game he encounters many hazars of which he will have to advoid dying.
+Throughout the game he encounters many hazards of which he will have to avoid dying.
 As the user plays the game Super Spaceman picks up speed.

 <table>
     <tbody>